outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - add synchronization object & certainty object leading to inevitable collisions (like the collision of compounding forces producing a phase shift
         (like lack of attention in one driver and false panic in a second driver leading to a car crash)
       - define alignment on interfaces (compounding, coordinating, parallel, similar, etc)
-      - start with these info object transforms: opposite, invalidating, symmetric, core, aligning, boundary-breaking, phase shift activating, structure stabilizing, constant changing, converging
+      - start with these info object transforms that filter the most info: opposite, invalidating, symmetric, core, aligning, boundary-breaking, phase shift activating, structure stabilizing, constant changing, converging
       - add core info objects (core strategies, core assumptions) so you can make a network of graphs for a system

     - add object metadata: